kubernetes/enhancements/keps/sig-scheduling/20190221-pod-topology-spread.md

 - NodeAffinity/NodeSelector

-As aforementioned, it's a reasonble assumption that eveness should be applied among the filtered nodes specified by NodeAffinity/NodeSelector.
+As aforementioned, it's a reasonable assumption that evenness should be applied among the filtered nodes specified by NodeAffinity/NodeSelector.
 So be aware of implicit assumption.

 - PodAffinity

-PodAffinity can work seemlessly with this feature.
-But a tip here is that if your requirement on PodAffinity only applies to one topology, and cares about eveness, you can simply put the podAffinityTerm in the manner of `selector` and `topologyKey` of `TopologySpreadConstraint`.
+PodAffinity can work seamlessly with this feature.
+But a tip here is that if your requirement on PodAffinity only applies to one topology, and cares about evenness, you can simply put the podAffinityTerm in the manner of `selector` and `topologyKey` of `TopologySpreadConstraint`.
 This can achieve the same scheduling goal efficiently.